More than 470 protesters arrested in Ecuador over fuel prices | DW | 07.10.2019

 A state of emergency was declared last Thursday and will last up to 60 days.

-The government stated that it's one thing to protest, demonstrate or march, but this is different to the "anarchic and criminal events" happening in Ecuador.
+The government stated that it was one thing to protest, demonstrate or march, but the "anarchic and criminal events" happening in Ecuador were quite another

 In a television address, Moreno said the price of gasoline would go up to $2.30 a gallon from $1.85 and the cost of diesel up to $2.27 from $1.03.